 I visit St John’s Point Lighthouse and Tyrella beach regularly.
 The lighthouse is a perfect location for long exposure photography but getting the perfect conditions is a challenge.

-When I started off the light was perfect but when I arrived the clouds parted to create probably the brightest day of the year to date.
+On this occassion I started off the light was perfect but when I arrived the clouds parted to create probably the brightest day of the year to date.
 You could literally see a line in the sky between the thunder clouds of winter and the bright sun of summer.
-I was travelling with my X100s equipped with the WCL-X100 and the X-Pro1 with 14mm Fujinon lens.

 The rocks around St John’s Point Lighthouse are sharp and the terrain is rough so a tripod fitted with a ball head is essential.
-The location was busy with visitors and even wedding photographers.. see below (X100s and WCL-X100).
+The location can be busy with visitors and even wedding photographers.

-It was a matter of finding a vantage point that was going to stay clear for more than 10 seconds and that wasn’t also going to be engulfed by the incoming tide.
+It is a matter of finding a vantage point that will stay clear for more than 60 seconds and isn’t going to be engulfed by the incoming tide.

-The sky was a full of dense clouds following the heavy storm, although this meant rapidly changing light levels it also offered the advantage of a very dramatic skyline.
+The sky was full of dense clouds following a heavy storm.
+Although this meant rapidly changing light levels it also offered the advantage of a very dramatic skyline.

 I really wanted to pack as much detail into the shot, create a long exposure but at the same time keep the clouds as motionless as possible.
 For this I needed slow cloud movement, fast tide movement and a balance of exposure time and aperture.

 You can read more about how to capture long exposure images in this long exposure guide.
 I am not sure I really achieved what I had set out with this shot but it really was the margin between the storm clouds and blazing sun.

 There is a little bit more detail and clarity full size than exists in these cropped versions.
 Seven ways to improve your long exposure photography.